-This is a very good safari company.
-On my trip to Kenya in 2009 I based myself on the coast for two and a half weeks and booked my trips to Tsavo National Park, Lamu Island and a day trip to Wasini Island with Natural World.
-Anyone who has dealt with an organisation in Africa knows that communication can be frustrating however Humphrey, who runs the company, responded to my initial inquiry within six hours and any other query thereafter very promptly.
-Trips are reasonably priced and well organised.
-All three trips were fantastic, but if you only have a limited time on the coast I would recommend the day trip to Wasini Island - go snorkelling in the beautiful waters of the Kisite Marine Park (I was the second person into the water and the last one out!) and enjoy a delicious seafood barbeque lunch (you can have meat if you don't eat fish).
-Natural World Mombasa Safaris is also recommended in Lonely Planet's Kenya Guide.
+This was a very good safari company when I travelled with it during my trip to Kenya in 2009.
+I based myself in Mombasa for two and a half weeks where I then did trips to Tsavo East and Tsavo West National Parks, Lamu Island and a day trip to Wasini Island with Natural World.
+All three trips were reasonably priced, well organised and fantastic.
+If you only have a limited time on the coast I would recommend the day trip to Wasini Island - go snorkelling in the beautiful waters of the Kisite Marine Park (I was the second person into the water and the last one out!) and enjoy a delicious seafood barbeque lunch (you can have meat if you don't eat fish).
+Natural World Kenya Safaris is also recommended in Lonely Planet's Kenya Guide.

 This was one of the most enjoyable trips I have ever been on in Africa.
 Although I have travelled to South Africa before, I had never been to the Northern Cape province.
 My time was limited and finding a tour to fit in with my schedule was proving difficult.
 I contacted Dantes Liebenberg who runs the company to see if he was able to work out an itinerary for me travelling on my own and on a limited budget.
 Dantes didn't disappoint and I spent a magical week in the Kgalagadi Transfrontier Park and Augrabies Falls National Park.
 My guide Murray was exceptional and his many years of guiding showed.
 Murray even promised me that I would see the famed Kalahari Black Maned Lions (a promise I told him he should not make given nature doesn't always co-operate), but on my last morning in the park, sure enough we saw a mating pair.